 240 (a) to be reasonable; and 241 (b) to reflect the reasonable estimated cost of delivering the service for which the fee was paid.
-243 (7) Notwithstanding the other provisions of this section, a public water system with a tiered culinary water rate structure under this section shall charge a person at the lowest block unit of the culinary water rate structure if the person is using a portion of the water to grow food, including growing a garden, fruit trees, or pasture for grazing.
-247 Section 5.
-Section 73-10-34 is amended to read: 248 73-10-34.
+243 Section 5.
+Section 73-10-34 is amended to read: 244 73-10-34.
 Secondary water metering -- Loans and grants.
 201 (1) As used in this section: 202 (a) "Agriculture use" means water used on land assessed under Title 59, Chapter 2, Part 5, Farmland Assessment Act.
 204 (b) (i) "Commercial user" means a secondary water user that is a place of business.
 205 (ii) "Commercial user" does not include a multi-family residence, an agricultural user, or a customer that falls within the industrial or institutional classification.
-207 (c) "Critical area" means an area: 208 (i) serviced by one of the four largest water conservancy districts, as defined in Section 17B-1-102, measured by operating budgets; or 210 (ii) within the Great Salt Lake basin, which includes: 211 (A) the surveyed meander line of the Great Salt Lake; 212 (B) the drainage areas of the Bear River or the Bear River's tributaries; (C) the drainage areas of Bear Lake or Bear Lake's tributaries; 213 214 (D) the drainage areas of the Weber River or the Weber River's tributaries; 215 (E) the drainage areas of the Jordan River or the Jordan River's tributaries; 216 (F) the drainage areas of Utah Lake or Utah Lake's tributaries; 217 (G) other water drainages lying between the Bear River and the Jordan River that are tributary to the Great Salt Lake and not included in the drainage areas described in Subsections (1)(c)(ii)(B) through (F); and 220 (H) the drainage area of Tooele Valley.

-and maintained on every secondary water connection of a secondary water supplier.
+207 (c) "Critical area" means an area: 208 (i) serviced by one of the four largest water conservancy districts, as defined in Section 17B-1-102, measured by operating budgets; or 210 (ii) within the Great Salt Lake basin, which includes: 211 (A) the surveyed meander line of the Great Salt Lake; 212 (B) the drainage areas of the Bear River or the Bear River's tributaries: 213 (C) the drainage areas of Bear Lake or Bear Lake's tributaries; 214 (D) the drainage areas of the Weber River or the Weber River's tributaries; 215 (E) the drainage areas of the Jordan River or the Jordan River's tributaries; 216 (F) the drainage areas of Utah Lake or Utah Lake's tributaries; 217 (G) other water drainages lying between the Bear River and the Jordan River that are tributary to the Great Salt Lake and not included in the drainage areas described in Subsections (1)(c)(ii)(B) through (F); and 220 (H) the drainage area of Tooele Valley.
+221 (d) "Full metering" means that use of secondary water is accurately metered by a meter that is installed and maintained on every secondary water connection of a secondary water supplier.
+224 (e) (i) "Industrial user" means a secondary water user that manufactures or produces materials. (ii) "Industrial user" includes a manufacturing plant, an oil and gas producer, and a mining company.
+226 228 (f)